pierrediedhiou/cybersecurity-journey/glossary.md

 - **Enumeration** — The act of systematically listing all available resources on a target, whether accessible or not.
 A key phase in penetration testing and CTF challenges
+- **Executive Summary** — The non-technical section of a pentest report aimed at managers, explaining findings in plain language
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file